apache/samza/README.md

 deploy/samza/bin/run-app.sh --config-factory=org.apache.samza.config.factories.PropertiesConfigFactory --config-path=file://$PWD/deploy/samza/config/wikipedia-stats.properties
 ```

-Once the jobs are started, you can use the same _kafka-console-consumer.sh_ command as in High-level API Wikipedia example to check out the output of the statistics.
+Once the jobs are started, you can use the same _kafka-console-consumer.sh_ command as in the high-level API Wikipedia example to check out the output of the statistics.

 ### Contribution